ValarDragon/CTF-Crypto/README.md

 This contains the code I use to perform various Cryptography Attacks in CTFs.
 This only contains attacks on common cryptography systems, not custom cryptosystems / hashing functions made by the CTF creators.

+All code is designed for python3, though it likely can be modified for python2 by removing timeouts.

 ## RSA Tool

+Note that this is Linux only, due to my usage of "signal" for timeouts.

 ### Factorization Methods contained: